dbarrosop/sir/docs/api/api_v1.0.rst

 Returns
 _______

-A list of all the available BGP prefixes in the system
+A list of all the available BGP prefixes in the system.

 Examples
 ________